tymyrddin/purple/source/docs/threat-modelling/operational-impact-exercise.md

 Naming the operational consequences of a successful attack requires people to say uncomfortable things in front of
 colleagues: that a service would be down for days, not hours; that customer data would be exposed, not just at risk;
-that regulatory consequences would be serious, hardly manageable.
+that regulatory consequences would be serious, and hardly manageable.

 Those admissions are hard to make, and the [survival stances](../foundations/organisational-development/satir-core.md) show up reliably as people avoid them.
 Some placate (the impact would probably not be that bad).
 Some compute (let me